Expert shares air flow tips to deal with fire smoke | CBC News

 Here's a summary of his advice.

-Generally it's okay to run the furnace fan so as most units have a filter, though you don't necessarily need to run the air conditioner, Phillips said.
+Generally it's OK to run the furnace fan as most units have a filter, though you don't necessarily need to run the air conditioner, Phillips said.

 People should be aware what type of filter their unit has because that will determine the filter's rating system, which is key.